flashlightministries/stedfastnews/_pages/about.md

 <p>The news, faithfully framed by the Bible.</p>

 <p>
-  While other Christian news outlets cover stories specifically about our faith in particular -- denominational church matters, end-times prophecy, the modern state of Israel, conservative politics, hot-button social issues like abortion and LGBTQ -- Stedfast News is pioneering an entirely unique approach to Christian journalism: We deliver timely coverage of newsworthy events of all sorts from a strictly biblical worldview, faithfully conforming our perspective to scriptural doctrine in order to teach and edify our brothers and sisters in Christ Jesus, and ultimately, to build up His church and glorify His name.
+  While other Christian news outlets cover stories specifically about our faith in particular&emdash;denominational church matters, end-times prophecy, the modern state of Israel, conservative politics, hot-button social issues like abortion and LGBTQ&emdash;Stedfast News is pioneering an entirely unique approach to Christian journalism: We deliver timely coverage of newsworthy events of all sorts from a strictly biblical worldview, faithfully conforming our perspective to scriptural doctrine in order to teach and edify our brothers and sisters in Christ Jesus, and ultimately, to build up His church and glorify His name.
 By using the news of the world as a topical platform for expository preaching and daily devotion, we enable Christians to study God's word while they catch up on current events.
 </p>

 <p>
-  Readers of Stedfast News can expect to find the full spectrum of breaking news articles regarding politics, international affairs, business, crime, entertainment, science, technology and the news media itself -- all with a biblical focus centered around the gospel of Jesus Christ.
+  Readers of Stedfast News can expect to find the full spectrum of breaking news articles regarding politics, international affairs, business, crime, entertainment, science, technology and the news media itself&emdash;all with a biblical focus centered around the gospel of Jesus Christ.
 Of course, as a Christian news organization, we also cover the usual Christian beats.
 </p>

 <p>If the news isn't the gospel, it's bad news.</p>